Roadside Station Kazo-Watarase

 Hanyu Mitakaya Agriculture and Forestry Park Kiyasse Hanyu

 “Kiyasse Hanyū” is the nickname for Hanyū City Mitakaya agricultural and forest park.
-At the park, with an area of roughly 3.6 hectares, there is a “Shiki no Oka” (four seasons hill) with many flowers, a production building that boasts local vegetables harvested that morning, a beer factory that manufactures Hanyū’s local beer “Kobushi Hana Beer,” and a restaurant where you can enjoy handmade udon.
+This park, with an area of roughly 3.6 hectares, has a flower-filled “Shiki no Oka” (four seasons hill), a production building selling local vegetables harvested fresh each morning, a beer factory that manufactures Hanyū’s local beer “Kobushi Hana Beer,” and a restaurant to enjoy handmade udon.
 Inside the park, there is playground equipment for kids, and events and vegetable harvesting experiences are held year round.

 This site uses cookies to improve the user experience.
 If you continue to browse, you consent to the use of cookies on this site.
 Accept